-Capital assets increased by \$796,430 net of accumulated depreciation.
-This was due to the completion of the construction of the new Student Services building on the Kingman campus as well as 5 fleet vehicle replacements.
-Physical asset reinvestment ratio increased due to reclassifying the Kingman building construction from construction in process to assets.
+Capital assets increased by \$1,542,318 net of accumulated depreciation.
+This was due to the new construction project of a classroom and lab building on the Kingman campus as well as fleet vehicle replacements.
+Physical asset reinvestment ratio increased due to reclassifying the North Mohave building construction from construction in process to assets.
+The 2016-17 ratio has been adjusted to reflect actual figures.

 The District seeks to budget capital expenditures at least at the level of expected depreciation in order for facilities to stay current and not fall into extended states of disrepair requiring more advanced and expensive remodels and upgrades.
 The graph below illustrates the amount used for the purchase of capital assets versus depreciation expense for the last five fiscal years.
+As demonstrated for the past 3 years, a ratio greater than 1:1 indicates a growth in facilities.